Enumerative Galois theory for number fields: Proof of Theorem

 One can check that

-This is straightforward if $n \ge 7$.
+This is straightforward to check if $n \ge 7$.
 In the case $n = 6$, the inequality follows readily upon noting from the data tabulated in \cite{BM1983} that $d \le 120$.
-Thus, by Lemma \ref{imprim} and Corollary \ref{StartingPoint}, it suffices to count integers $a_2,\ldots,a_n$ in the ranges \eqref{ranges} such that \eqref{form} has Galois group $G$.
+Thus, by Lemma \ref{imprim} and Corollary \ref{StartingPoint}, it suffices to count integers $a_2,\ldots,a_n$ in the ranges such that